oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/management/logging/LogCaptureForProcessing.md

 ### Other log capture options

-Fluentd itself sup-ports many other output plugins for writing the data, including to the Oracle Storage Service, or other services which provide a S3 compatible.
-See [this blog for an example of that process](http://www.ankitbansal.net/centralized-logging-in-oracle-kubernetes-engine-with-object-storage/#)
+Fluentd itself supports many other output plugins for writing the data, including to the OCI Object Storage service, or other services which provide a S3 compatible.
+We will see in the next section how to use those.

 ### How do I handle my Monoliths logging ?